jetty840/s3g/doc/s3g_protocol.markdown

 Response

     uint32: Duration of each rotation, in microseconds

+## 19 - Get motor speed (PWM)

+Payload (0 bytes)

+Response

+    uint8: Pulse width modulation duty cycle, 0 - 255.
+The duty cycle as a decimal percentage is the returned value divided by 255.

 ## 22 - Is tool ready?
 Query the tool to determine if it has reached target temperature.
 Note that this only queries the toolhead, not the build platform.